Help The Homeless | Favela Miami

 Favela Miami was born to help the Homeless with all these issues and eventually grow to offer assistance to the low income and the elderly (for whom I have special affection).
 It is a work in progress, but I plan to follow models like the city of Albuquerque and San Francisco.

-Since my teens, I have been curious and wanted to understand how a person becomes homeless.
-I see people walk by the Homeless and turn their heads the other way, as if they are invisible ghosts of society.
+When I became a teenager, I kept seeing people walk by the Homeless and turn their heads the other way, as if they are invisible ghosts of society.
 But they are not invisible and they should be recognized as fellow humans.
 Everyone has a story and as I have gotten to know the local Homeless, I have found most of them are quite interesting people!
 They once had a home, family, jobs.
 I have met an ex-millionaire athlete, stock investors, business owners, you name it; all now homeless.

 There are other cities, like Albuquerque, NM, that understood the objections many Homeless have to accepting shelters and help.
 Now they offer jobs first.
 This has been very successful.
 I spoke with the Mayor’s office and they told me the majority of the individuals accepting work later accepted shelter and other benefits.
 As I always say in my videos: “The Homeless are individuals like you and me.”
 Do you like people, strangers, telling you what to do?
 I sure don’t and neither do they.
 They don’t like to be given ”conditions.”
 They want to have control of their own lives, just like us!